You know what’s discouraging?

 How much money should be in the account to avoid fees

 If there’s a charge for swiping your debit card.

 4 | Interest

-So if you only make minimum payments on your credit cards, it can take years and years to pay them off.
+Because even though you’re making payments on your debt, it can take years and years to pay them off due to interest.

 Do you know how long it’d take to pay it off?